Lauren Duca’s Feminist Journalist Class Criticized By NYU Students

 The revelations about her NYU summer course come in a profile of Duca published Tuesday by BuzzFeed News.
 Students leveraged several complaints about Duca’s NYU course in the expansive article, which included many past criticisms of Duca.

-BuzzFeed News reporter Scaachi Kaul, who wrote the September profile, said the twitter-star-turned-professor allowed her to sit in on the final day of her NYU summer class.
+BuzzFeed News reporter Scaachi Kaul, who wrote the September profile, said the Twitter-star-turned-professor allowed her to sit in on the final day of her NYU summer class.
 Kaul described the class, which was taught outside in Washington Square Park, as “exactly what Tucker Carlson would envision a liberal journalism class might be.”

 Five of 10 students who contacted the reporter following her interaction in Duca’s class agreed to speak on the record about Duca’s course.
 The students claimed that the atmosphere of the class was largely unprofessional, and often involved Duca talking only about herself and her own career.
 Students also claimed that Duca never read the work that they submitted to the former Teen Vogue columnist, though Duca denied those claims to BuzzFeed.